gpetruzella/ephattend-qr/README.md

 ## 🔒 Privacy & Security

 - **Local processing**: All student data processing happens in your browser
 - **No data collection**: This tool collects no analytics or personal information.
 "The contents of QR codes created via api.qrserver.com are not saved.
-The QR code graphic file generated during a request is deleted from the internal cache approximately five (5) minutes after generation and delivery and is not archived." https://goqr.me/de/rechtliches/datenschutz-api.html
+The QR code graphic file generated during a request is deleted from the internal cache approximately five (5) minutes after generation and delivery and is not archived." source: `https://goqr.me/de/rechtliches/datenschutz-api.html`
 - **Minimal external calls**: Only QR image generation uses external service
 - **Institutional friendly**: Compatible with Canvas security policies